abath257/Northcoders_News/README.md

 3. In the terminal, ensure you are in the projects directory

 4. Install dependencies by typing: npm install.
-This will create a node_modules package.
 5. Create the Environment Variables:
 If you are cloning this project locally, you will need to do the following tasks in order to set up the environment varibales: